Flown tool kits

 John Young carrying the pair of joke pliers presented by Gunther Wendt prior to the Gemini X launch

 The actual pair of slip joint pliers smuggled by John

-In reference to this story, pad leader Gunther Wendt presented Young with a giant pair of pliers (photo, left) as a joke as the astronauts arrived in the white room before the launch.
+In reference to this story, when the astronauts arrived in the white room before the launch, pad leader Gunther Wendt presented Young with a giant pair of gag pliers (photo, left).

 In fact it seems that Young had the last laugh.
-As related in Wendt's memoirs, Young revealed to Wendt years later that he actually smuggled a pair of pliers on board the flight in a suit pocket.
+As related in Wendt's memoirs, Young revealed to Wendt years later that he actually went ahead and smuggled a pair of pliers on board the flight in a suit pocket.